 - Helen Ai He.
 “Augmenting Computer-Mediated Communication Tools to Mitigate Language and Culture Barriers in Global Virtual Teams”.
 Doctor of Philosophy (Ph.D.
 Dissertation).
 Department of Informatics, University of Zurich, Switzerland.
 2017.
-Only Chapter 1: Introduction.
+Chapter 1: Introduction only.

 - Helen Ai He, Nemanja Memarovic, Amalia Sabiescu, and Aldo de Moor.
 “CulTech2015: cultural diversity and technology design.”
 In Proceedings of the 7th International Conference on Communities and Technologies, pp. 153-156.
 ACM, 2015.

 - Helen Ai He and Elaine M. Huang.
 “A qualitative study of workplace intercultural communication tensions in dyadic face-to-face and computer-mediated interactions.”
 In Proceedings of the 2014 Conference on Designing Interactive Systems (DIS 2014), pp. 415-424.
 ACM, 2014.